Traffic light: Variations

-The United States is not party to the Convention and the Manual on Uniform Traffic Control Devices (MUTCD) outlines correct operation in that country.
-In the US, a single signal head may have three, four, or five aspects (though a single aspect green arrow may be displayed to indicate a continuous movement).
+The United States is not party to the Vienna Convention; rather, the Manual on Uniform Traffic Control Devices (MUTCD) outlines correct operation in that country.
+In the US, a single signal head may have three, four, or five aspects.
+A single aspect green arrow may be displayed to indicate a continuous movement.
 The signals must be arranged red, amber, and green vertically (top to bottom) or horizontally (left to right).
-In the US, a single-aspect flashing amber signal can be used to raise attention to a warning sign and a single-aspect flashing red signal can be used to raise attention to a STOP, DO NOT ENTER, or WRONG WAY sign.
+In the US, a single-aspect flashing amber signal can be used to raise attention to a warning sign and a single-aspect flashing red signal can be used to raise attention to a "stop", "do not enter", or "wrong way" sign.
 Flashing red or amber lights, known as intersection control beacons, are used to reinforce stop signs at intersections.
 The MUTCD specifies the following vehicular signals: